Yasmeen101/yasmeen.github.io/README.md

 This portfolio details the projects I've pursued outside of work to broaden my knowledge within the Data Science and Machine Learning field.
 It serves as a space to document my ongoing learning journey, so I welcome any scrutiny and constructive feedback.
 Please don't hesitate to reach out to me using the contact form below.

 ### Education
 - PgCert.
-Operational Research, Applied Statistics and Financial Risk
+Operational Research, Applied Statistics and Financial Risk                       Cardiff University
 - B.A.
-(Hons) Accounting
+(Hons) Accounting                                                                    Cardiff Metropolitan University

 ### Work Experience
 #### Senior Data Analyst | Boston Consulting Group (January 2024 - Present)